-These vegetated land areas provide streamside and aquatic habitat, erosion protection and
+An area located between local waterways and upland areas is called a Riparian Buffer These vegetated land areas provide streamside and aquatic habitat, erosion protection and serve as a natural filter for stormwater runoff.

 WHAT ARE THE BENEFITS OF A BUFFER?